mikelangelo-project/SCAM/README.md

-# S.C.A.M.

-Side Channel Attack & Mitigation
+# SCAM - Side Channel Attack & Mitigation

+##Overview
+SCAM is a user space module that identifies cache side-channel attacks using the prime-and-probe technique and mitigates the effects of these attacks.
+The first function of SCAM is monitoring, which identifies attacks by analyzing the data of CPU counters collected through the PAPI library.
+The second function of SCAM is mitigation of an attack by adding noise to the cache in a way that makes it hard for an attacker to obtain information from priming and probing the cache.

+Testing SCAM is possible with three virtual machines that can be downloaded separately.
+The VMs include a target, which is a TLS server based on a slightly modified GNU-TLS server, a TLS client and an attacker that obtains the server's private RSA key.

-## Installing
+## Installation

+### SCAM

-Download all files.
+Download all files from the GIT.

-Go to: /quickhpc/papi-5.5.1/src and run `./configure` followed by `make`.
+Go to: ./quickhpc/papi-5.5.1/src and run `./configure` followed by `make`.

-Go to: /quickhpc and run `make`.
+Go to: ./quickhpc and run `make`.

-Go to: /scam_noisification and run `make`.
+Go to: ./scam_noisification and run `make`.

 *If the number of cores is not a power of two:*

-- Go to /scam_noisification/src/l3.c and make sure that the `FULLMAPPING` flag is defined.
+-Go to ./scam_noisification/src/l3.c and make sure that the `FULLMAPPING` flag is defined.

-### VMs set up

-In order to run the VMs run the following commands:
+### VM Setup

+Load the VMs from https://drive.google.com/drive/folders/1z5rGRblR6d2rZNVXpPket3338KneKJHv?usp=sharing

+Configure the memory pages to "huge pages" and setup networking by running the following instructions:

 `sudo mount -t hugetlbfs hugetlbfs /hugepages/`